Deeraj7/dice-job-automation/README.md

    python main.py
    ```

+---

 ## 🔧 Configuration Options

 In `config.py`, you can customize:
-- Login credentials
-- Search keywords
+- **Login Credentials**: Username and password for Dice.com.
+- **Search Keywords**: The keyword(s) to search for relevant job postings.
-- Maximum number of applications
+- **Max Applications**: Maximum number of applications per run.
-- Other search parameters

-## ⚠️ Important Notes

-- Keep your `config.py` file private and never commit it to Git
-- Review Dice.com's terms of service regarding automation
+- **Other Search Filters**: You can add filters based on other criteria to further refine job search.

+---

+## 🛠️ Troubleshooting

+1. **Login Issues**
+   - Double-check your credentials in `config.py`.
+   - Ensure your ChromeDriver version matches your installed Chrome browser version.

+2. **Application Process Stalls**
+   - If the bot fails to click "Easy Apply," ensure that the jobs being targeted have the Easy Apply option.

+3. **Shadow DOM Errors**
+   - Ensure the `shadow_dom_handler.py` script is functioning correctly.
+Some web elements on Dice might require specific handling.

+4. **Rate Limiting on Dice**
-- The script includes delays to mimic human behavior
+   - Dice.com might limit requests if too many actions are performed quickly.
+The script includes delays to mimic human behavior, but further customization may be needed.
-- Verify all applications manually in your Dice account

-## 🤝 Contributing

-1. Fork the repository
-2. Create a new branch for your feature
-3. Commit your changes
-4. Push to your branch
-5. Create a Pull Request
+---

-## Special Thanks
+## 👥 Contributors

 [![Contributors](https://img.shields.io/github/contributors/Deeraj7/dice-job-automation)](https://github.com/Deeraj7/dice-job-automation)